a20351766/udo.1.4.0/docs/source/tutorial/commercial_paper.md

-![commercialpaper.tutorial](./commercial_paper.diagram.1.png) *In this tutorial two organizations, MagnetoCorp and DigiBank, trade commercial paper with each other using PaperNet, a Hyperledger Fabric blockchain network.*
+![commercialpaper.tutorial](./commercial_paper.diagram.1.png) *In this tutorial two organizations, MagnetoCorp and DigiBank, trade commercial paper with each other using PaperNet, a Hyperledger UDO blockchain network.*

 Once you've set up a basic network, you'll act as Isabella, an employee of MagnetoCorp, who will issue a commercial paper on its behalf.
 You'll then switch